Being a freelancer can be a liberating experience. It gives you the potential to work anywhere in the world, from your couch or a park bench.

 Once you have the federal EIN, you will need a State Business License.
-The state license is where you define your LLC’s name, doing business as (DBA), address, and pay the registration fees.
-In the US, you can now apply for all registrations at once, using the IRS portal.
+The state license is where you define your LLC’s name, do business as (DBA), address, and pay the registration fees.
+In the U.S., you can now apply for all registrations at once, using the IRS portal.

 When choosing your company name, you can have a different business name than your DBA because you might have a shorter, more brand-able name that you use.

 In most business registrations, you need to show the DBA and the full business name.
 State registration programs usually will perform a business name search for you to ensure there isn’t a duplicate company name in your state already.

 The state registration programs also typically have resources available to learn how to legally start a freelance business in your locality.